EventStore/documentation/docs/server/5.0.9/http-api/security/README.md

 ## Access control lists

-Alongside authentication, Event Store supports per stream configuration of Access Control Lists (ACL).
+Alongside authentication, EventStoreDB supports per stream configuration of Access Control Lists (ACL).
 To configure the ACL of a stream go to its head and look for the `metadata` relationship link to fetch the metadata for the stream.

 To set access control lists over HTTP you can post to the metadata stream as [with setting any other metadata](stream-metadata.md).
 You can also set Access Control Lists for a stream in the admin UI.